spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation.rst

         Make sure to install WSL1.
 SCT can work with WSL2, but the installation procedure described here refers to WSL1.
         If you are comfortable with installing SCT with WSL2, please feel free to do so.

-        When asked what Linux versin to install, select the Ubuntu 18.04 LTS distro.
+        When asked what Linux version to install, select the Ubuntu 18.04 LTS distro.

 #.
 Environment preparation